Experiment Videos and Materials

 ×

-5 Experiment of Sheet Pile Seawall and Pile Foundation behind the Wall in Liquefaction-induced Lateral Spreading ( Mar.
-2006 )
+Experiment of Sheet Pile Seawall and Pile Foundation behind the Wall in Liquefaction-induced Lateral Spreading

-Test Number: E200508
+Test Number: E200508 )

 As a part of “Special Project for Earthquake Disaster Mitigation in Urban Areas” supported by the Ministry of Education, Culture, Sports, Science and Technology (MEXT), a series of shaking experiments was conducted to comprehend lateral spreading phenomena of the ground induced by liquefaction of coastal areas using a large-scale specimen with sheet pile type quay wall and pile group foundation structure.
-About 900 channel sensors were set to clarify ground behavior of lateral spreading and failure process of pile foundation structure under earthquakes.
+About 900 channel sensors were set in order to clarify ground behavior of lateral spreading and failure process of pile foundation structure under earthquakes.
 As a result, large displacement of the ground and the structures, and significant change in earth pressure and pore water pressure were observed through the sensors.

 Detailed information and acquired data and images from this experiment are available in E-Defense Data Archive, ASEBI.